 For severe cases, a doctor may prescribe antiviral medication.
 A person should start using prescription treatments within 24 hours after symptoms appear.

 Prescription medications used to treat cold sores include penciclovir, valacyclovir, famciclovir, and acyclovir.
-Women should not use these medications if they are pregnant or breastfeeding or might become pregnant.

 When children have problems with painful, recurring cold sores, pediatric dentists may use lasers to help stop the pain.